StrikingLoo/mtgProject/README.md

 Generating a dataset of casual decks, or budget ones, will be an interesting project for the future, if I ever come back to it.

+The dataset is also made public for analysis, and I would appreciate mentions from anyone who gained an interesting insight from it, as well as a mention to mtgtop8, which are our source of data.